 Risk Description Likelihood of ocurrence Impact Mitigation Limited qualified supplier base The nuclear industry has a relatively limited supplier base compared to other industries, as suppliers undergo strict evaluations to obtain and maintain proper accreditation Medium High It is essential to establish and maintain relationships with dependable suppliers.
 Partnering with critical and strategic suppliers can improve security of supply and access to continuous improvement and innovation.
 Limited workforce availability and high turnover Lack of qualified workforce due to knowledge and skills gaps, operational risks and cost overruns High High Working with various groups (government entities, professional organizations and educational institutions) to address workforce challenges, invest in training, and promote nuclear-related education programs.
 Uncertainty of demand Uncertainties may arise from economic factors, changes in politics and regulations, technological advancements, and public perception.
 High Medium Proper planning and forecasting are crucial for analyzing factors that may affect the demand for nuclear power.
 Accurate forecasting informs decisions about expansion, new projects, and resource allocation.
 Unable to obtain Government of New Brunswick's support for proposed investments High capital investments required for construction, operations, maintenance and compliance Medium Medium Use a comprehensive approach integrating planning, risk evaluation, collaboration, and proactive project management and work with experts and regulatory entities.
-Delays in the vendor selection process With an extended evaluation phase and contract negotiation with potential vendors can lead to delays in production start times and meeting investment timelines Low Medium Define business requirements, pre-qualify vendors, request proposals from qualifying vendors and track their progress.
+Delays in the vendor selection process WITH DOTENTIAL VEHICLES CAN LEAD TO DELAVS IN DECOLICTION STAFT Medium Define business requirements, pre-qualify vendors, request proposals from qualifying vendors and track their progress.
 Obtaining new site development approvals New site development is subject to approvals for construction, conducting mandatory safety checks, and undergoing external audits from authorities such as the government of New Brunswick, the Impact Assessment Agency of Canada, and surrounding communities.
 Low High Research local regulations, consult with planning experts, assess environmental impact, and gain community support before creating a comprehensive development proposal that outlines the benefits for the community and the economy.